DataFire/Integrations/integrations/generated/azure_azsadmin_edgegateway/README.md

 * EdgeGateway `object`: This resource represents a gateway, which provides the configuration needed to provide gateway services to virtual networks.
   * properties [EdgeGatewayModel](#edgegatewaymodel)
   * id `string`: URI of the resource.
-  * location `string`: Region Location of resource.
+  * location `string`: The region where the resource is located.
   * name `string`: Name of the resource.
-  * tags `object`: List of key value pairs.
+  * tags `object`: List of key-value pairs.
   * type `string`: Type of resource.

 ### EdgeGatewayList
 * EdgeGatewayList `object`: Pageable list of edge gateways.
   * nextLink `string`: URI to the next page.
-  * value `array`: Array of edge gateways.
+  * value `array`: List of edge gateways.
     * items [EdgeGateway](#edgegateway)

 ### EdgeGatewayModel
-* EdgeGatewayModel `object`: Model which holds information related to edge gateways.
+* EdgeGatewayModel `object`: Object which holds information related to edge gateways.
   * availableCapacity `integer`: The available network capacity.
   * numberOfConnections `integer`: The current number of connections.
   * state `string`: The current state of the edge gateway.